Derek Dodson: Memphis 901

 On February 18, 2022, Dodson signed with USL Championship side Memphis 901 ahead of their upcoming 2022 season.

 Charleston Battery

 On December 15, 2022, it was announced Dodson had moved to USL Championship side Charleston Battery to reunite with recently appointed head coach Ben Pirmann, who had coached Memphis for the 2022 season.
 Dodson was a key figure in the Battery's Eastern Conference title and run to the 2023 USL Championship Final, recording three goals and five assists in 38 games across the regular season and playoffs.
 He became a free agent following Charleston's 2023 season.

 Minnesota United

 Dodson joined Major League Soccer club Minnesota United on January 15, 2024.
 He joined USL Championship side Birmingham Legion FC on a season-long loan from May 22, 2024.

 D.C.
 United

 In December 2024, D.C.
 United selected Dodson in Stage 2 of the Re-Entry Draft, and subsequently signed him on December 31 to one-year contract with an option for an additional year.
+On November 26, 2025, the team announced that they had declined his contract option.